Kristoffer-Sundstroem/Kristoffer-Sundstroem/README.md

 - 👋 Hi, I’m @Kristoffer-Sundstroem, a PhD student in Economics at Luleå University of Technology.

-- 👀 I’m interested in developing skills in R, Python and Stata.
+- 👀 I’m interested in developing skills in R, Python and SQL.

-- 🌱 I’m currently learning basic Python, more advanced data visualization in R (mainly ggplot and map applications) and Text analysis in R's Quanteda package.
+- 🌱 I’m currently learning basic Python, basic SQL, more advanced data visualization in R (mainly ggplot and map applications) and Text analysis in R's Quanteda package.

 - 💞️ I’m looking to collaborate on nothing in particular at the moment.
 If you feel like I could contribute please reach out to me.